hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Well, couldn't cell values be enlarget with the transition towards the 64 bit support?
 Noc necessarily saying, we should waste the memory space, if not necessary :-)

 [16:08:52](#bbt235lvnE6wZhdKsZm8bg0DG1HgLm-7DkwRbfwnU6s) <gurzgri>:
-Totally possible for sure (but what do I know), it's all just trade-offs ... /s Ì†ΩÌ∏â Not very likely though I think and most problably not a very wise choice, I am pretty sure that current cell size was reasoned about with 64 bit support in mind.
+Totally possible for sure (but what do I know), it's all just trade-offs ... /s üòâ Not very likely though I think and most problably not a very wise choice, I am pretty sure that current cell size was reasoned about with 64 bit support in mind.

 [16:18:05](#pKdNSUEbLkj_A7OsFPWlKvUkswhbCZpirSqnr0H_gRQ) <hiiamboris>:
 64 bit support will most likely require double the cell size, to 256 bits like in R3